We’ll help you track down the best finance deal for your HMO rental property

 Smoke and fire alarms have been installed and are adequately maintained, and appliances have been tested and certified, in line with all electrical and fire safety regulations

-If you have more than one HMO in your portfolio, you will need to apply for separate licenses for every property that needs one.
+If you have more than one HMO in your portfolio, you will need to apply for separate licences for every property that needs one.

 To apply, you will need to request a form from the council that’s responsible for the area your HMO is in.
 As long as you fill out this form correctly and provide all the necessary details, you should expect your license to be processed within 8 weeks.